yihui/yihui.org/content/en/2017-05-22-four-backticks-github.md

 - Bang bang bang bang; then bang bang bang bang; and then bang bang bang bang...

 Sometimes I need to write verbatim R code chunks on Github to show other people examples, and sometimes I ask users to provide examples.
 This four-space thing has annoyed me for a couple of years.
 You may not think it is big deal, but let me just show you two numbers: the [**knitr**](https://github.com/yihui/knitr) repo has got about 1400 issues over the years, and [**rmarkdown**](https://github.com/rstudio/rmarkdown) has got about 1000.
 You could try to sit here still and simply count the numbers from 1 to 1000.
-Then feel my despair of bang bang bang bang once every few days.^[I have edited almost every single issue/comment from users that didn't properly format R code chunks.]
+Then feel my despair of bang bang bang bang once every few days.[^2]

 ![I love technology](https://slides.yihui.org/gif/dump-computer.gif)